 Find out which retailers offer vegan-friendly shoes and boots, and how to spot them

 Synthetic alternatives are easily available and used by certain retailers, so always check with the company to see what they use before purchasing.
-Keep a look out for the Vegan Trademark, the international symbol that guarantees no animal products, or animal testing on behalf of the manufacturer.
-You can search for Trademarked shoes and boots here.
+Keep a lookout for the Vegan Trademark, the international mark that guarantees no animal products, or animal testing on behalf of the manufacturer.
+You can search for Trademarked shoes and boots using our Trademark product search.

 Also remember that if you are in the market for some new shoes, check out some local charity shops.
 Not only will you be getting a bargain, but you can also help reduce animal cruelty within the shoe industry and the large amounts of textile waste within the UK at the same time.

 - Read our guidance on ethical vegan shoe companies.